-^{15.} A change of conditions application can be granted where a person is destitute or at risk of destitution; they are a parent/carer of a child and need access to public funds for reasons relating to the child's welfare; or there are 'exceptional circumstances' relating to their financial situation.
-Such applications are very likely to be granted for most applicants who are receiving Section 17 support.
-For more information or to make a referral for legal advice to apply for a change of conditions, see the Unity Project.
+^{16.} A change of conditions application can be granted where a person is destitute or at risk of destitution; they are a parent/carer of a child and need access to public funds for reasons relating to the child's welfare; or there are 'exceptional circumstances' relating to their financial situation.
+Such applications are very likely to be granted for most applicants who are receiving Section 22 support.
+For more information, see the Unity Project.